 We get this question a lot.
 SaaS companies are usually shopping for BI on a deadline, and some come to us with a target deployment date of “yesterday.”
 They’re struggling under the weight of a long-overdue transition and desperately seeking a solution that will get them to market with the least amount of effort in the shortest time possible.

-But the length of time it takes to implement an embedded business intelligence application varies widely from case to case and hinges on dozens of variables, like security requirements and the size, type, and number of data sources, for example.
+But embedded BI implementation timelines vary widely from case to case and hinge on dozens of variables, like security requirements and the size, type, and number of data sources.
 So when companies ask about implementation time, and we say “it depends,” we’re not being evasive — we really can’t give a concrete answer.
 Our deployment plan omits time markers for that very reason.

 In 2017, we surveyed customers to find out how long it took them to implement Exago BI, and the results confirmed that roadmaps based on a company’s unique requirements will yield a more accurate timeline estimation than one derived from a statistical mean.

 So instead of trying to come up with one discrete number, which would be about as easy as nailing jello to a tree, we’re going to examine how each step of the BI implementation timeline can be more or less involved depending on your context.
 Below is a breakdown of our implementation timeline’s fifteen steps, color-coded by track.

 - Onboarding Call: The duration of this call does not vary.
 Our Customer Success agents will welcome you to Exago, review the BI implementation timeline, and make sure you have access to all necessary resources, including Knowledge Base access, Customer Support credentials, our Go-to-Market and Deployment Kit, video library, and Services contact information.

 - Planning Call: This can run long if you completed your Exago BI product evaluation hastily or don’t yet have someone running point on the implementation project.
 Familiarize your team with product to speed through this step.